stratapp-ai/stratapp-ai.github.io/about.md

   Your time-to-value on #stratapp is days - not weeks or months.
 intro_image: "/uploads/collaboration.jpg"
+section_text: |-
+  {:.font-weight-bold}

-section_text: "{:.font-weight-bold}\n\n### execution rarely meets expectations\n\nFor
+  ### execution rarely meets expectations

-  30 years strategy formation, communication and execution has been flawed.\n\nThe age old paradigm of top-down static docs doesn't work.
-For most organizations, executing strategy has rarely met expectations. \n\nIt is time we fixed this.\n\n\\#stratapp has created a seamless user experience for executing both strategic and day-to-day work, in one place, in one simple app.\n\nWe did not invent new management buzz words, theories or methods.
-We carefully designed the experience to what you already know.\n\nSo your time-to-value on #stratapp is days - not weeks or months."
+  For 30 years strategy formation, communication and execution has been flawed.

+  The age old paradigm of top-down static docs doesn't work.
+For most organizations, executing strategy rarely meets expectations.

+  It is time we fixed this.

+  \#stratapp has created a seamless user experience for executing both strategic and day-to-day work, in one place, in one simple app.

+  We did not invent new management buzz words, theories or methods.
+We carefully designed the experience to what you already know.

+  So your time-to-value on #stratapp is days - not weeks or months.
 section_image: "/uploads/website - about us - top down slide.jpg"
 seo_title: strategy, KPIs/OKRs, planning, initiatives, projects, tasks, risks, ideas, challenges, live meeting notes and social collaboration in one seamless user experience